BenjaminHunt/RLCogs/accountManager/README.md

 ## Installation/Setup

 The `accountManager` cog has no discord cog dependencies.
+To install and load the cogs, run the following bot commands:

 ```
 <p>cog install RLCogs bcMatchGroups
 <p>load bcMatchGroups
 ```

+Note: `<p>` represents the bot prefix.

 <br>